 One of plasma’s advantages is its ability to cut non-ferrous metals such as aluminum, stainless steel and cast iron.
 Faster speeds can be achieved on thinner metals with plasma, with minimal or no metal distortion.

 Oxy-Gasoline torches have a leg up when it comes to cutting thicker metals, and they can offer greater portability in certain situations.
-Oxy-Gasoline torches also offer versatility, as they are capable of cutting, welding, brazing, soldering, heating and gouging.
-The average hand-held system can cut steel up to 12 inches thick.
-DAVCO’s Oxy-Gasoline tools are not dependent on a primary power or compressed air source, so it can offer advantages for jobs that require a high degree of portability so it is possible to cut steel almost anywhere.
+Oxy-Gasoline systems also offer versatility, as with the appropriate torch and tip they are capable of cutting, welding, brazing, soldering, heating and gouging .
+Some Supacut torches can cut steel up to 14 inches thick.
+DAVCO’s Oxy-Gasoline and Diesel tools are not dependent on a primary power or compressed air source, so can offer advantages for jobs that require a high degree of portability so it is possible to cut steel almost anywhere.

 Additional Pros and Cons of Each Process

-DAVCO Oxy-Gasoline torches are available in extended lengths to keep the operator at a distance from the heat and flames while cutting.
+DAVCO Oxy-Gasoline and Diesel torches are available from 10 inch to 60 inch (or more) to provide appropriate equipment for all types of applications. .
 The use of long hoses (or backpack systems) allows greater portability than is afforded by a plasma cutter, which requires electrical power and a compressed air source.
-Oxy-Gasoline torches are most commonly used with 30-foot hoses, though torch hoses of up to 100 feet may be used.
+Oxy-Gasoline and Diesel torches are most commonly used with 30-foot hoses, though torch hoses of up to 100 feet may be used.

 Plasma cutting systems can offer benefits for cutting thinner ferrous and non-ferrous metals, including shaped metals — angles, channels and tubes, for example.
 Plasma cutters also are better able to cut large volumes of thin sheet metal.